Menu

 March - Intimate Partnership

-April - Speaker TBA (open to all Black women, not just seminarians)
+April - Speaker TBA (open to all Black Women Faith Professionals)

-May - Giving Her Flowers: Honoring Transitions & Graduations
+May - Give Her Flowers: Honoring Transitions & Graduations

 Co-Leads